w3f/research/docs/Polkadot/economics/3-parachain-experiment.md

 1. *Ascending format*: While the auction remains open, bidders can submit progressively higher bids for the different packages (see Bichler et al., 2017 for an experimetal study).
 2. *Clock format*: The auctioneer incrementally raises the prices of individual items or packages, and in each round, bidders must submit their demand for the different packages.
 In some versions, bidders are allowed to place final bids in an additional round of simultaneous bidding after the clock phase concludes (originally proposed by Ausubel et al., 2006; further discussed in Cramton, 2013).

-In U.S. radio spectrum auctions, simple ascending multi-unit auctions were initially used.
+In U.S. radio spectrum auctions, simple ascending multi-unit auctions were used for the first time.
 Then, in 2006 and 2008, among other instances, the FCC allowed bidding on predefined packages of licences using an ascending format (Porter and Smith, 2006; Cramton, 2013).
 The transition to clock auctions occurred later (Levin and Skrzypacz, 2016).

 An important design feature of any dynamic combinatorial auction is the activity rule.
 Its primary role is to encourage serious bidding from the outset and to prevent sniping or jump bidding.